cwtechshiz/nordvpn-steamos-scripts/README.md

 ## 🎮 Managing NordVPN in Gaming Mode

-Now that the system configurations are complete, you can safely return to **Gaming Mode**[cite: 10]!
+Now that the system configurations are complete, you can safely return to **Gaming Mode**!

 To avoid ever using Desktop Mode or a terminal again, install the companion **[NordVPN Decky Plugin](https://github.com/YOUR_USERNAME/nordvpn-decky)**.
-It adds a beautiful status card inside your `···` overlay where you can select a country, connect/disconnect, and toggle **Meshnet** with a tap[cite: 10].
+It adds a beautiful status card inside your `···` overlay where you can select a country, connect/disconnect, and toggle **Meshnet** with a tap.

 ---